haithemyoucefkhoudja/Quick-GPT/README.md

 # GUI for Large Language Models API

 This project is a graphical user interface (GUI) developed using PyQt6 for interacting with the Large Language Models API using Commands.
-The GUIto input text for processing by the API or Local LLM's.
+The GUI to input text for processing by the API or Local LLM's.

 ## Prerequisites